-Welcome to Bryson City Farmhouses!
+Welcome to Bryson City Farmhouses, historic luxury farmhouse vacation rentals in the Great Smoky Mountains!
 We are two families who are committed to saving historic properties in Bryson City and completely restoring them from top to bottom.
 Sixty-One Park is our original Bryson City Farmhouse that was completed in 2018.
-Hazel House will be completed in July 2021.
+Hazel House was completed in July 2021.
+Plott House was completed in January 2023.

 Sixty-One Park is a historic farmhouse located in the Great Smoky Mountains of Western North Carolina.
 Beautifully restored, while keeping its 100-year-old character, the farmhouse is full of historical details from the surrounding area.
+(Read more about the history of the Farmhouse here!)
 Sixty-One Park is available to book on:

 The Hazel House is located in right downtown Bryson City has been fully restored to it’s c.1902 beauty with more modern amenities.
 It was finished in June 2021 and is now available for guests!
 Hazel House is available to book on: